nextbuzz/buzz-seo/README.md

 # Next Buzz SEO

-This might become a simple WordPress SEO plugin someday.
-Currently in active development.
+This is a WordPress SEO plugin.
+It covers the basics of SEO optimization.